How many streams have you watched where the streamer simply sat in a gaming chair in front of a white wall?

 A three-quarter view presents the side of the streamer.
 The shot will also typically include two walls of the room.
 While the view of the streamer isn’t as clear as a straight shot, there is more opportunity for general set decoration.
 Tim the Tat Man is an example of a streamer who uses a three-quarter view shot.

-Stream With More Than One Camera?
+Streaming With More Than One Camera?

 Some streamers use a second or even a third camera.
 These cameras will show the player’s hands on the mouse and keyboard.
 While this isn’t necessary for streamers with average skill levels, these “keyboard cams” and “mouse cams” can be very interesting to watch if the streamer is a high-level player.